kachick/chawan/doc/config.md

 <tr>
 <td>`pager.discardBuffer()`</td>
-<td>Discard the current buffer, and move back to its parent.
-If the current
+<td>Discard the current buffer, and move back to its previous sibling buffer,
-buffer is a root buffer (i.e. it has no parent), move to the first child buffer instead.</td>
+or if that doesn't exist, to its parent.
+If the current buffer is a root buffer (i.e. it has no parent), move to the next sibling buffer instead.</td>
 </tr>

 <tr>